antoinepryy/TDA602-man-in-the-middle/README.md

 ### Results and Discussion

-Since our code is not completely working, our actual results might be incomplete, but we can already note that perform a Man In The Middle attack can be very feasible for a determined attacker, even more with new tools that exists now (Ettercap, Driftnet, ...).
+Since our code is not completely functional yet, our actual results might be incomplete, but we can already note that perform a Man In The Middle attack can be very feasible for a determined attacker.
+Even more with nowdays tools like Ettercap, Driftnet, etc.
-Since this attack relies on that fact that you have to be already connected to the target network, it can be highly infeasible when it comes to attacking a remotely located target (if you want to steal important information about a famous company for example), but variations of this attack could be useful, i.e. IP spoofing for example.
+Since this attack relies on the fact that you have to be already connected to the target network, it can be extremely difficult to realise in real case scenarios when it comes to attacking a remotely located target (if you want to steal important informations transiting on the internet to the servers of a huge company for example).

-Also we noticed during this project that python is a really powerful tool for developing the exploit, but also for developing the Proof of Concept of the anti-spoofing system.
+Also we noticed during this project that Python is a really powerful tool for developing the sniffer/spoofer, but also for developing the Proof of Concept of our anti-spoofing system.
-Even if our program succeeds in detecting intrusions in real-time, works still remains to have a totally secure countermeasure, since ARP table remains modified by the attack: the program just detect it.
+Even if our program succeeds in detecting intrusions in real-time, work still remains in order to have a totally secure and fault-proof countermeasure.
+Indeed, for the moment it only detects the attack post-mortem: The program detects the modification but the ARP table remains modified.

-Finally, more work will be needed in order to run code directly on every machine, using regparse python library.
+Finally, more work will be needed in order to run the code directly on every machine.
+For this, we will use the regparse python library.

 ### Conclusion